mjb logo

 The Fight for Paid Family Leave

-Advocacy groups continue to push for stronger federal policies to match California’s progressive leave benefits.
+Advocacy groups continue to push for stronger federal policies that match California’s more progressive leave benefits.
+Their efforts aim to expand access to paid leave and ensure more families are financially supported during this critical time.

 The Role of Employee Advocacy Groups